QOSGroup/qstars/docs/library/introduction.md

-# SDK development for ios and Android
+# SDK development for iOS and Android
-How to use Gomobile for library development for ios and Android
+How to use Gomobile for library development for iOS and Android

 ## Environment prerequisites:
 * OSX